local-ch/lhs/README.md

 ### Record getters and setters

-Sometimes it is neccessary to implement custom getters and setters and convert data to a processable (endpoint) format behind the scenes.
+Sometimes it is necessary to implement custom getters and setters and convert data to a processable (endpoint) format behind the scenes.

 #### Record setters